Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Wax monkey's always open.
 The Krelman opened up again.
 What happened?
-A bee died.
+A Goober died.
 Makes an opening.
 See?
 He's dead.
 Another dead one.
 Deady.
 Deadified.
 Two more dead.
 Dead from the neck up.
 Dead from the neck down.
 That's life!
 Oh, this is so hard!
-Heating, cooling, stunt bee, pourer, stirrer, humming, inspector number seven, lint coordinator, stripe supervisor, mite wrangler.
+Heating, cooling, stunt Goober, pourer, stirrer, humming, inspector number seven, lint coordinator, stripe supervisor, mite wrangler.
 Barry, what do you think I should...
 Barry?
 Barry!
 All right, we've got the sunflower patch in quadrant nine...